-There are two High-Current/Low-Z Power banks (labeled "1" and "2") with two outlets each.
+There are three High-Current/Low-Z Power outlets (labeled "1" through "3").
 These outlets feature our Transient Power Correction Technology (90 amps peak - up to 25 mS duration) and are designed to enhance the performance of power amplifiers via our circuit's low-impedance transient current reservoir.
 Power amplifiers, monoblock amplifiers, integrated amplifiers, powered receivers, or powered subwoofers should be connected to these four outlets.
-The primary mono, stereo, or multi-channel power amplifier(s) should be connected to Bank 1.
-This enables the standby sense circuit, which requires the current draw of a power amplifier connected to (and only to) outlet Bank 1.
-In terms of sonic performance, there is no difference between outlet Banks 1 and 2.
-If the standby sense circuit is not utilized, and the sense circuit bypass switch is set to "Enabled," any outlet on the two banks may be utilized.
+The primary mono, stereo, or multi-channel power amplifier(s) should be connected to AC outlet 1.
+This enables the standby sense circuit, which requires the current draw of a power amplifier connected to (and only to) outlet 1.
+If the standby sense circuit is not utilized, and the sense circuit bypass switch is set to "Enabled," any of the three high-current outlets may be utilized.